The candidate interviews are posted to the podcast feeds, and on our The 155 Podcast webpage.

 - Hamilton City Council decided against ranked balloting.
 Ranked balloting enables voters to choose by prioritizing candidates – usually the top three – they feel qualified for public office and best able to represent them.
 What is your position on ranked ballots?

 - How will you improve civic governance and engagement during the next four years?

 - How will the City of Hamilton’s Strategic Plan guide your decision in hiring a new City Manager, and what qualities do you seek in a new City Manager?

 - Politics is the art of allocating limited resources and compromising to find solutions, how will you do so?

-- It’s 2022, The Public Record writing a review of the four year Council term that is just ending.
-What three words do you hope I would use to describe your term on Council, and what three words do you hope will describe Council as a whole?
+- It’s 2022, The Public Record is writing a review of the four year Council term that is just ending.
+What three words do you hope we will use to describe your term on Council, and what three words do you hope will describe Council as a whole?